Asreonn/moonizer/README.md

 ## Architecture
 - **Stack:** React 18 + TypeScript + Vite for a fast, typed SPA foundation.
-- **State Management:** Zustand + Immer stores (see `src/state/`) coordinate datasets, layout, data views, and the column editor.
+- **State Management:** Zustand + Immer for efficient and predictable state management.
+The state is divided into several stores:
+    - `useDatasetStore`: Manages the list of datasets, the active dataset, and performs dataset-level operations like adding, removing, and transforming data.
+    - `useDataViewStore`: Manages the state of the data grid, including cell coloring modes and selections.
+    - `useLayoutStore`: Manages the visibility of the side panels.
+    - `useColumnEditorStore`: Manages the state of the column editor, including the active column and the undo/redo history for transformations.
+It uses a snapshot-based approach for reliable undo/redo functionality.
 - **Dataset Engine:** `src/core/dataset` handles CSV parsing, sample loading, transformation pipelines, and export tooling.
 - **Profiling:** `src/core/profiling` surfaces type detection and statistic computation for every column.
 - **UI Composition:** Component modules under `src/components` and `src/ui` deliver reusable panels, inspectors, charts, and grid utilities.
-- **Styling:** CSS Modules with design tokens ensure theme consistency and scoped styles.
+- **Styling:** CSS Modules with a centralized design token system in `src/styles/tokens.css`.
+This approach ensures theme consistency, maintainability, and allows for easy customization of the application's appearance.
 - **Routing:** React Router 6 powers navigation between workspace surfaces.

+## Configuration
+- **Vite (`vite.config.ts`):** The build tool and development server are configured in this file.
+It includes settings for the React plugin, build output directory (`dist`), and path aliases.
+- **TypeScript (`tsconfig.json`):** This file contains the TypeScript compiler options.
+It enforces strict type checking and defines path aliases (e.g., `@/*` for `src/*`) to simplify import statements across the project.

 ## Requirements
 - **Node.js:** Version 18 or higher.